flowintel/flowintel/doc/installation-manual.md

 - The **Sign in with Microsoft** button appears on the login page when `ENTRA_ID_ENABLED=true`
 - A Flowintel account is created automatically on first SSO login
+- Users whose highest-priority group is `FlowintelAdmin` are provisioned as **Editor**; all Flowintel admins receive an in-app notification to promote the user to Admin if appropriate
 - SSO accounts cannot use the local password reset flow; password management is handled by the organisation's Microsoft account
 - SSO accounts cannot change their login
 - Administrators can still edit SSO users (change role, organisation) but cannot set a local password for them